 Children need healthy meals to learn.
 Ashland-Greenwood Public Schools offers healthy meals every school day.
-Breakfast costs \$1.85; lunch costs \$2.80 for elementary, \$2.95 for middle school/high school.
+Breakfast costs \$2.05; lunch costs \$3.00 (Primary & Intermediate Schools), \$3.15 (Middle/High School).
 Your children may qualify for free or reduced price meals.
 Reduced price is \$.30 for breakfast and \$.40 for lunch.
-If your child(ren) qualified for free or reduced price meals at the end of last school year, you must submit a new application by September 30, 2021 in order to avoid an interruption in meal benefits.
+If your child(ren) qualified for free or reduced price meals at the end of last school year, you must submit a new application by September 28th, 2023 in order to avoid an interruption in meal benefits.